Edited by Karen Kirkpatrick and Christy Simo

 We at Georgia Trend do not take the task of selecting the most influential people in the state lightly.
 It’s a year-round process that involves lots of meetings and discussions.
 The original list is always more than 100, and we think the final group – subject to retirements, course corrections and shifts in power, not to mention late-in-the-year hirings and firings and a controversy or two – represents the realities of leadership, power and influence in Georgia.

-You’ll also find a list of Notable Georgians – people who are making an impact in the state or have made an impression on the Georgia Trend staff this year.
+You’ll also find a list of Notable Georgians on page 52 – people who are making an impact in the state or have made an impression on the Georgia Trend staff this year.

 Individual profiles were written by Mary Anne Dunkin, Candice Dyer, Jennifer Hafer, Lori Johnston, Karen Kirkpatrick, Tom Oder, Christy Simo and Bonnie Smith. – The Editors